MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm a final year graduate student at the Iran University Of Science And Technology.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are in Deep Learning and Reinfocement Learning!

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.
+📚 I'm currently working towards my Master's Thesis in the Multi-Agent Reinforcement Learning.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+🎸 Just like how I'm passionate about shredding electric guitars.

 # Selected Experience